AbdurazaaqMohammed/AXML-Editor/README.md

 Android app to edit AXML - Android binary XML files (AndroidManifest.xml and layout XML files) without having to decompile all resources

+# Usage
+## Decoding
+You can share any AXML or APK file and you should see "Edit AXML" in the share menu, or open the app, press "Decode" and select any AXML or APK file.
+Note: Editing layout files is supported, if you extract from /res/ or share them with the app.
+If you share an APK file in the app, it will open AndroidManifest.xml, though I want to display a list of all the XML files from /res/ but I didn't implement it yet.
+If you open an already decoded file you can edit it in the app.
+## Encoding
+If there is any text opened in the edit field, a button ("Encode from Field") will appear to encode from that field.
+You can encode from a saved text file by pressing the "Encode" button directly after opening the app.

+# About

 This project is a simple GUI implementation of axml2xml by [apk-editor](https://github.com/apk-editor/aXML), [codyi96](https://github.com/codyi96/xml2axml), [hzw1199](https://github.com/hzw1199/xml2axml) and [l741589](https://github.com/l741589/xml2axml).
 It has an inbuilt text editor with search and replace (supports regex and case sensitivity).